|We had send the credentials for accessing the supplementary files via e-mail.|

 Determining the stability of solutions is of central importance when analyzing partial differential equations arising in applications, as it is typically the stable solutions that are observed in practise.
 This analysis is particularly challenging when the models are nonlinear, and often relies on the presence of symmetries and corresponding conservation laws, which are a common phenomenon in physical models.
 In this course we give an introduction to stability theory for nonlinear Hamiltonian equations.
 We will draw inspiration from linearisation and energy methods for stability theory in finite-dimensional dynamical systems (ODEs) and show how these concepts can be adapted to the infinite-dimensional setting (PDEs).
 We will apply the theory to several equations modeling wave propagation.

-From September 27-30, 2021, both speakers will give a lecture series accompanied by mini projects (with different focuses) for working in small groups.
+From September 27-30, 2021.
+Have a look into the schedule.
+A more detailed program will follow later.
+Both speakers will give a lecture series accompanied by mini projects (with different focuses) for working in small groups.
 Additionally, there will be a poster session for PhD students and postdocs.

 Laurette Lauffer and Christian Knieling via E-Mail: admin∂waves.kit.edu